Skip to main content

 The source code for btrfs-progs is hosted on GitHub.
 More information on util-linux can be found here.

-If a kernel supports btrfs on a zoned block device, it will automatically select the mq_deadline block IO scheduler by default.
-This ensures write ordering correctness for any SMR hard-disk that is used in a zoned btrfs volume.
+Kernels prior to version 6.10 and supporting BTRFS on zoned block devices will automatically select the mq_deadline block IO scheduler by default for any SMR hard-disk that is used in a zoned BTRFS volume.
+This ensures write ordering correctness.

-As in the case of an SSD with ZNS support, the mq-deadline scheduler must be set manually to ensure that the regular write operations used by btrfs are delivered to the device in sequential order.
-For a NVMe zoned namespace device /dev/nvmeXnY, this is done with the following command:
+For NVMe ZNS SSD devices, the mq-deadline scheduler must be set manually to ensure that the regular write operations used by BTRFS are delivered to the device in sequential order.
+For a NVMe Zoned Namespace device /dev/nvmeXnY, this is done with the following command:

 # echo mq-deadline > /sys/block/nvmeXnY/queue/scheduler